NFL Betting: Should I Buy Points?

 I got a chance the speak with a sportsbook manager, and he had this to say on buying points.
 "I have bought points in the past before I got into this business on some of those key numbers.
 But when you have to pay 25 cents more it's all relative.
 You can also look at it if you have to pay -135 instead of -110 to bring a favorite down from -3.5 to -3, why not just pay -110 and take the +3.5 on the dog."

 While key numbers in the NFL are so important, there are also a lot of numbers that I consider "garbage numbers," and buying points onto garbage numbers is a mistake that almost all novice bettors will make.
-While it seems like many NFL games are really close at the end, not many games are decided by one point.
-If you have a one-point underdog and buy a half point to move your line to +2.5, you are not getting good value for the price you pay since games are so rarely decided by a single point .
+While it seems like many NFL games are really close at the end, not many games are decided by two points.
+If you have a two-point underdog and buy a half point to move your line to +2.5, you are not getting good value for the price you pay since games are so rarely decided by two points.
 It's the same scenario for buying a half point to move a 5.5-point favorite down to five.

 Shop for the Best Numbers

 I can't stress this enough to all novice bettors who are looking to make a name for themselves in the betting world.
 Shopping around for the best numbers is among the most important things you can possible do to limit the losses and increase the bankroll.
 Having multiple options to place a bet with will allow you to compare lines and furthermore bet the best line available.

 Shopping around for the best numbers will almost eliminate the need to buy points completely.
 The majority of sportsbooks often differ among their lines, so with a little due-diligence you can avoid that line of +7 and find it somewhere at +7.5.